.png)

 Angel's Share

-On the second story of an East Village Japanese restaurant, you’ll find Angel’s Share, one of the city’s first “new wave” speakeasies, open since 1993.
-This bar does cozy and classy right, with flickering candles and jazz music setting the scene for an intimate evening.
-Try to snag a seat by the picture window to watch the world go by as you enjoy a cocktail (or three).
+Previously located in the East Village, this iconic drinking den found a new home in the West Village in 2023.
+One of the city’s first “new wave” speakeasies, this bar does cozy and classy right, with flickering candles and jazz music setting the scene for an intimate evening.

 Chinatown